thuannguyen88/thuannguyen88/README.md

 ### What I'm Working On

-Currently working on responsive landing page for an online personal training business using react and tailwind css.
+Currently working on a responsive landing page for an online personal training business using react and tailwind css.
 The site can be visited [here](https://heroicfit.netlify.app/.)

-And another side project flashcard application that utilises spaced repetition to help users learn more effectively.
+And a flashcard application that utilises spaced repetition to help users learn more effectively.

 ### Popular Projects